Skip to main content

 • You cannot add, change, or remove annotations on these resources

-• You can still create and delete Projects, manage Organization Groups, and update resource specs normally
+• With the appropriate Organization role, you can still create and delete Projects, manage Organization Groups, and update their supported specs

 info